CloudSkills/aws-powershell-intro/outline.md

 * Cautions
   * Each service has different levels of support for PowerShell features
+    * Separate, independent teams within AWS maintain these services & their tools
     * Some have no built in help, some do
     * Some return JSON instead of PowerShell objects